ScottMonaghan/Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit/readme.md

     * [Star Wars: Attack of the Clones](https://itunes.apple.com/us/movie/star-wars-attack-of-the-clones/id975101586)
     * [Star Wars: Revenge of the Sith](https://itunes.apple.com/us/movie/star-wars-revenge-of-the-sith/id975521762)
   * Have Different Legal Digital Copies of Episodes I-III?
     * Don't worry, they will likely still work.
-You just need to get them into a format that you can import into Premeire.
+You just need to get them into a format that you can import into Premiere.
     * Email me at scott.monaghan@gmail.com and I can help if you have any trouble.
 * **Noteburner** (only for iTunes copies of the movies)
-    * Removes DRM from iTunes movies to allow them to be imported into Premeire
+    * Removes DRM from iTunes movies to allow them to be imported into Premiere
     * $19.99 from [noteburner.com](https://noteburner.com)
-* **The latest commit of this Premeire Project!**
+* **The latest commit of this Premiere Project!**
   * [Download it here!](https://github.com/ScottMonaghan/Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit/archive/master.zip)!

 ### I: Remove DRM from the iTunes Source Files

-In order to import your source files into Premeire, you will need to make sure DRM is removed.
+In order to import your source files into Premiere, you will need to make sure DRM is removed.
 If you already have legal DRM-free digital copies of Episodes I-III you can skip this step.
 This tutorial only covers removing DRM from movies downloaded from the iTunes store.
 If you own legal copies in a different format, (e.g. Blu-Ray), contact me at scott.monaghan@gmail.com and I'll give you a hand.
 Also, if you happen to be successful doing this yourself and want to update this tutorial with instructions, feel free to update and send me a pull request.

 #### Convert Your Files with Noteburner M4V Converter Plus
 ![Noteburner Example](http://imgur.com/8Hl1AKg.png)